muffato/AltHapAlignR_py/README.md

 Each edit distance is actually the _sum_ of the edit distances of the two reads in each pair.

+If the `--no_gtf_filter` option is used, the second column is skipped.

 ### Runtime statistics